sparkfun/eng_application/Code/README.md

 # EL Dance Suit

-This code will be used to wirelessly control 2x 3meters of EL Wire attached to a dancer's hoodie and pants for a performance with Streetside Studio's bboys/bgirls on May 13th, 2017.
+This code will be used to wirelessly control 2x 3 meters of EL Wire attached to a dancer's hoodie and pants for a performance with Streetside Studio's bboys/bgirls on May 13th, 2017.

 Code Contents